ClassAxion/disco-4g-without-sc2/README.md

+# Seazon closed.
+More changes comming in 2022 (mostly autonomous features).

 # WARNING!
 This project is experimental and you can damage your equipment!

 I'm not responsible for any damage caused by a software error.
 If you don't know how to use this project correctly, don't use it or you will lose your parrot!